-The results of the study by the Media Psychology Lab of the Pompeu Fabra University in Barcelona clearly show that more people have been listening to the radio in Spain during Covid-19 quarantine and the perception of radio has become more positive.
+The results of the study by the Media Psychology Lab of the Pompeu Fabra University in Barcelona clearly show that more people have been listening to the radio in Spain during the Covid-19 quarantine and the perception of radio has become more positive.

 The consumption of radio and other audio formats like podcasts and audiobooks has grown during the COVID-19 lockdowns.
 What’s more, people are listening to the radio more and to more radio stations than before the pandemic.
 80% of the respondents in the study felt positive about radio performance during the pandemic.
 Radio is seen as the medium people trust the most when it comes to covering news on the coronavirus pandemic: credible, neutral, and impartial.